No Phone Number?

 Since I spend so much time in the warehouse, I'm rarely near a phone.
 However, my email program is always running when I'm back in the warehouse.
 If you email me your question, I can theoretically get you an answer faster than via phone.
 You'll have to trust me on this.

 I also want to point out that I often answer emails from home after dinner and on weekends.
 So if you have a question on Saturday afternoon, you could have an answer from me by Saturday evening if you sent an email.
 The alternative would be to leave a voice mail message if we offered phone support.
 And in that case, you might not get a reply until sometime on Monday.

 I won't put my credit card on the Internet.
 Why can't I just call you with my order?

 We have no way to process a credit card without using the Internet.
-We would have to run your order through our website software (as many other companies do).
+Even if you called in your order, we would have to process it through our website software (as many other companies do).
 So in this case, if you are concerned about your information being on the Internet, a phone order would be of no use.
 Additionally, there are certain terms and conditions that you agree to when you order with us.
 It would be impossible for me to list out these terms over the phone.
 If I did, you would get bored very quickly and I'd probably lose my voice.